fkooman/php-saml-sp/README.md

 A SAML Service Provider (SP) with an easy API to use SAML authentication from your existing PHP applications.

-It is quite similar to [simpleSAMLphp](https://simplesamlphp.org/), but only focuses on SAML (SP) support.
+It is quite to [simpleSAMLphp](https://simplesamlphp.org/) in how to use it, but only focuses on SAML (SP) support.

-**NOTE**: this project did NOT receive a comprehensive security audit.
-Do **NOT** use it in production until there is a 1.0 release!
+**NOTE**: this project did NOT receive a comprehensive security audit yet.
+Do **NOT** use it in production until there is a 1.0.0 release!

 # Why

 There are various options for integrating SAML in your PHP application.
-However, most are either (very) complicated, include too many (useless) features, have hard requirements on [Apache]() and are not easy to package for server operating systems like CentOS/Fedora and/or Debian.
+However, most are either (very) complicated, include too many (useless) features, have hard requirements on [Apache](https://httpd.apache.org/) and are not easy to package for server operating systems like CentOS/Fedora and/or Debian.

 We only need SAML SP support, so there is no need to include any IdP features, or other (obsolete) authentication protocols.

-In addition, we only implement what is actually used "in the field" and that which is secure.
-So you won't find SHA-1 support or insecure encryption.
+In addition, we only implement what is actually used "in the field" *and* that which is secure.
+So you won't find SHA1 support or insecure encryption.

 # Features